2.22 Trafficked children

 Where there is uncertainty about age, a suspected victim of trafficking must be accorded special protection measures pending an assessment of their age.
 (S51 Modern Day Slavery Act 2015).

 Age assessments should only be carried out where there is significant reason to doubt that the claimant is a child.
 Age assessments should not be a routine part of a local authority’s assessment of unaccompanied or trafficked children.
 Where age assessments are conducted, they must be Merton Compliant.
-Care of unaccompanied and trafficked children: Statutory guidance for local authorities on the care of unaccompanied asylum seeking and trafficked children (2014).
+Care of unaccompanied migrant children and child victims of modern slavery (2017).

 Children’s Services should follow the guidelines laid out in Age Assessment Guidance (ADCS, 2015).

-Care of unaccompanied and trafficked children: Statutory guidance for local authorities on the care of unaccompanied asylum seeking and trafficked children (2014) provides that where the age of a person is uncertain and there are reasons to believe that they are a child, they are presumed to be a child in order to receive immediate access to assistance, support and protection in accordance with Article 10(3) of the European Convention on action Against Trafficking in Human Beings.
+Care of unaccompanied migrant children and child victims of modern slavery (2017) provides that where the age of a person is uncertain and there are reasons to believe that they are a child, they are presumed to be a child in order to receive immediate access to assistance, support and protection in accordance with Article 10(3) of the European Convention on action Against Trafficking in Human Beings.

 Any child moved for exploitative reasons is considered to be a trafficking victim.
 This is partly because it is not considered possible for children in this situation to give informed consent.
 Even when a child understands what has happened, they may still appear to submit willingly to what they believe to be the will of their parents or accompanying adults.
 It is important that these children are recognised as victims and protected accordingly.